 Zooplankton biomass was considerably low throughout Discovery Islands and Johnstone Strait in June 2016 when juvenile pink and chum salmon were migrating through these regions.
 The zooplankton community composition was not closely reflected in the stomach contents, due to surface net tows unable to capture all relevant salmon prey such as epibenthic harpacticoid copepods, or fish and euphausiids that tend to avoid zooplankton nets.
 The zooplankton captured were mainly small (250 μm) cyclopoids and calanoid copepods and the differences between the two regions was not as clear of a prey divide compared to the diets.
 The most representative way of capturing what prey were available for salmon at each location, was through the diets themselves, viewing salmon as “plankton sampling gear” for the ideal prey type and size.
 An alternative possibility is the potential for a feeding effect, where salmon or other predators are exerting top down controls on the zooplankton communities, and in years of high pink salmon abundance, this has been shown in other areas (Batten et al 2018).
 Although, trophic cascades caused by pink salmon had only been shown for adults, it is unlikely juveniles in 2016 had such a large impact since abundance was not exceptionally high that year (Johnson et al 2019).
 Wherever possible, future research on salmon feeding, health and survival should utilize stomach content analysis over making assumptions about prey availability with the zooplankton tow samples.

+There was an interplay between species-specific differences in diet and the prey available for juvenile salmon at each location within the Discovery Islands and Johnstone Strait.
 It appears that chum salmon tended to specialize on gelatinous prey, specifically, Oikopleura spp. appendicularians in the Discovery Islands and Cnidaria or Ctenophora jellyfish in the Johnstone Strait, with low prey richness of other species.
 Whereas, pink salmon were more generalist feeders in comparison, with much higher prey richness by both prey species and taxonomic groups.
 Other research has also reflected chum’s tendency to specialize whereas pink salmon feed more broadly (Graham 2020).
 In fact, the prey accumulation curves show that a sample size of 10 pink salmon does not sufficiently capture the entire prey field of juvenile pink, emphasizing their diet diversity throughout these regions.

 Expand upon that point?
 Discuss general/special?
 Link to zoops as caveat or feeding effect. *** last para to add